 It is her ability to be in the moment and sense if there is a creative solution that makes Ms. Bogaards stand out as a mediator.

 For decades, Ms. Bogaards has volunteered in the courts to assist with mandatory settlement conferences before the trial and has mediated numerous cases.
 She recently was accepted into, and completed, advanced mediation training at the prestigious Harvard Law’s Program on Negotiation in Cambridge, Massachussetts (June 2019).

-Ms. Bogaards will hold the mediation in her conference room and office, located at 177 Post St., Suite 750 near Union Square in San Francisco.
-Parking is nearby at the White House garage.
-The Montgomery Street BART exit is 1½ blocks away.
+Ms. Bogaards will hold the mediation in her conference room and office, located at 48 Gold Street in San Francisco.
 She serves bagels, lox and cream cheese in the morning, and refreshments in the afternoon.

 Should you prefer, Ms. Bogaards is also willing to travel to your office.